r-lyeh-archived/statvs/README.md

 status
 ======

+My name is rlyeh and I code videogames :neckbeard:
-This is meant to be a semi-conclusive list of projects in which the author is / has participated in :neckbeard:
+This is meant to be a semi-conclusive list of projects in which the author is / has participated in.

 Released
 ----